nosovsh/skypelikeapro/README.md

 Notes
 ----------------
-This app patches Skype db, so don't forget to backup it, because I have no responsibilities for any damage this app can make to you, your computer, your life and your death.
+* This app patches Skype db, so don't forget to backup it, because I have no responsibilities for any damage this app can make to you, your computer, your life and your death.

-All logged messages are deleted every time you launch Skype.
+* All logged messages are deleted every time you launch Skype.
+* There some time lag before editing message and it's appearing in log.